gemfire/spring-data-for-vmware-gemfire/documentation/index.md

 ## <a id="setup"></a>Setup

-Spring Data for VMware GemFire and [spring-boot-gemfire-name] are the Spring dependencies to use when developing applications for GemFire.
-This guide is intended to help you set up and start using Spring Data for VMware GemFire and [spring-boot-gemfire-name].
+Spring Data for VMware GemFire and Spring Boot for VMware GemFire are the Spring dependencies to use when developing applications for GemFire.
+This guide is intended to help you set up and start using Spring Data for VMware GemFire and Spring Boot for VMware GemFire.

 The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.